Two-way kernel matrix puncturing: towards resource-efficient PCA and spectral clustering: Introduction

 To cope with these limitations, the present article introduces a new random data sparsification method which trades off storage and computational cost reduction against performance.
 The proposed \emph{two-way puncturing} approach consists in random Bernoulli deletions of entries (i) of the data matrix $X=[x_1,\ldots,x_n]\in\mathbb C^{p\times n}$ (the indices of non-zero entries differing across data) and (ii) of the Gram (sample covariance $\frac1nXX^\H$ or kernel $\frac1pX^\H X$) matrix, generically resulting in the kernel matrix model

 for random independent Bernoulli $S\in\{0,1\}^{p\times n}$ and (symmetric) $B\in\{0,1\}^{n\times n}$, with respective parameters $\varepsilon_S$ and $\varepsilon_B\in(0,1]$.
 Small values of $\varepsilon_S$ reduce the storage size of $X$ and the cost of the inner-product evaluation $x_i^\H x_j$, while small values of $\varepsilon_B$ reduce the number of inner-product calculus in $K$ and the subsequent processing of the sparsified matrix $K$.
-A random matrix analysis, which follows after \cite{zarrouk2020performance} (restricted to $S=1_p1_n^{\sf T}$ and a simpler model for $X$), reveals that, contrary to intuition, this procedure in general \emph{does not affect the structure} of the estimated eigenvectors (thus principal components in PCA or data classes in clustering).
-More surprisingly, the analysis also demonstrates that there exist well-defined regimes -- in terms of the ratio $p/n$, as well as of the puncturing intensities $\varepsilon_S$ and $\varepsilon_B$ -- for which the \emph{PCA performance is virtually not altered}.
+The approach follows after our preliminary work \citep{zarrouk2020performance}, restricted to $S=1_p1_n^{\sf T}$ (or equivalently $\varepsilon_S=1$) and to a simpler model for $X$, which already revealed that, contrary to intuition, the puncturing procedure in general \emph{does not affect the structure} of the estimated eigenvectors (thus principal components in PCA or data classes in clustering).
+This conclusion still holds true here.
+More surprisingly, the analysis also demonstrates that there exist well-defined regimes -- in terms of the ratio $p/n$ and puncturing intensities $\varepsilon_S$ and $\varepsilon_B$ -- for which the \emph{PCA performance is virtually unaltered}.
+In particular, for equivalent levels of sparsity (in terms of resulting computational costs), we confirm here the finding of \citep{zarrouk2020performance} according to which the performance of PCA or spectral clustering on $K$ largely overtakes the performance of the possibly more natural subsampling alternative.\footnote{Subsampling consists here in performing PCA or spectral clustering on $n/\varepsilon$ subsets of the data, each of size $\varepsilon n$, for some $\varepsilon \in (0,1]$ a multiple of $1/n$, before merging the $n/\varepsilon$ results (which for simplicity we assume here comes at no cost).} This result is recalled in Figure~\ref{fig:subsampling} for $\varepsilon_S=1$ and $\varepsilon_B\equiv \varepsilon$.